 Of Baghdad, these mosques of Constantinople,

-That were once churches,
+That were once churches, and will be again.

 Where worshippers share poppies,